-The per capita income in Champaign in 2010 was $25,968, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,872 for a family of four.
+The per capita income in Champaign in 2010 was $27,777, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $111,108 for a family of four.
 However, Champaign contains both very wealthy and poor people as well.

 Champaign is an extremely ethnically-diverse city.
 The people who call Champaign home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Champaign residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Champaign include Irish, English, Polish, and Italian.

 The most common language spoken in Champaign is English.
 Other important languages spoken here include Spanish and Chinese.